-Within the Business Event Monitor (Fig.3) an Event Signaler component is responsible:
+Within the Business Event Monitor (Figure 5) an Event Signaler component is responsible for:

-- For translating the configuration commands received by the Event Monitor into the command messages actually accepted by the nodes belonging to the monitored infrastructures. - For translating the platform specific events generated by each node of the monitored infrastructure into the format accepted by the Complex Events Processor.
+- Translating the configuration commands received by the Event Monitor into the command messages actually accepted by the nodes belonging to the monitored infrastructures. - Translating the platform specific events generated by each node of the monitored infrastructure into the format accepted by the Complex Events Processor.

 Altogether the collection of event signalers within the Event Monitor acts as a communication bus between the Event Monitor and the different platforms of IoT applications.
-An Event Signaler can reside either in the cloud layer (e.g. within the same VM where the other components of the Monitoring Component reside) or in the filed layer (e.g. within a SEMIOTICS gateway).
+An Event Signaler can reside either in the cloud layer (e.g. within the same VM where the other components of the Monitoring Component reside) or in the field layer (e.g. within a SEMIoTICS gateway).
 In latter case, the events generated by Events Signalers can also result from the aggregation of low-level events by means of algorithms executed locally within the field device.
-The deliverable D4.3 - "Embedded Intelligence and local Analytics" of the SEMIOTICS project presents possible events aggregation algorithms suitable to be executed in a constrained resources field device.
+The deliverable D4.10 - "Embedded Intelligence and local Analytics (final)" of the SEMIoTICS project presents possible events aggregation algorithms suitable to be executed in a constrained resources field device that are generated thanks to dedicated statistical / machine learning analytics algorithms conveniently designed.